bsd/static-starter/docs/file-appendix.md

 ## .babelrc

-[.babelrc](https://babeljs.io/docs/usage/babelrc/) is a configuration file for passing options to [Babel](https://babeljs.io) - the ES2015 transpiler recommended for writing next-generation JavaScript in Web Starter Kit.
+[.babelrc](https://babeljs.io/docs/usage/babelrc/) is a configuration file for passing options to [Babel](https://babeljs.io) - the ES2015 transpiler recommended for writing next-generation JavaScript.

 ## .editorconfig

 [EditorConfig](http://editorconfig.org/) is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.

+## .stylelintrc

+The [Stylelint](https://github.com/stylelint/stylelint) file configures the Sass linting task in gulp.

 ## gulpfile.babel.js